 Styling an Accordion

-Accordions can now be displayed with your choice of two style options: Default and Secondary.
-On your page, these will have a similar appearance to links styled as primary buttons and secondary buttons, respectively.
+Accordions can now be displayed with your choice of three style options: Default, Secondary, and Light.
+On your page, the Default and Secondary styles will be similar in appearance to links styled as primary buttons and secondary buttons, respectively.
+Light will be a light gray or beige, depending on your website's theme and color palette.

 The "default" style option is what you are accustomed to seeing: a dark background with white text.
 The background color is determined by your site's theme and color palette.
 A "Secondary" style option has been added, which will invert the colors: a white background with text in a color determined by your site's theme and color palette.
+The "Light" style option renders as a gray accordion with a colorful line along the left side.
+When expanded, the main area becomes outlined in red and the colorful line along the side moves to the additional text area.

 Examples of when to use an Accordion